wenhuizhang/identity/identity/README.md

 # Backend

-This repository contains all components of PyramID Backend.
+This repository contains all components of Identity Backend.